stummjr/doc.scrapinghub.com/api.rst

 logged into Scrapinghub), but you'll need to use HTTP authentication if you're accessing it from command line or code.

-All examples use `curl`_, a widely available HTTP client, to illustrate with a reproducible example.
+To ensure reproducibility all examples use `curl`_, a widely available HTTP client.

 We highly recommend installing the `JSONView extension`_ (available for Firefox and Chrome) for visualizing API responses.